-However, there's a catch for those who invest with a peer-to-peer website – you could lose money and, because of the nature of your investment, you wouldn't be covered under the terms of the Financial Services Compensation Scheme.
-So read on for moneyfacts.co.uk's independent guide to lending through a peer-to-peer website…
+However, there's a catch for those who invest with a peer-to-peer (P2P) website – you could lose money, and because of the nature of your investment, you wouldn't be covered under the terms of the Financial Services Compensation Scheme (FSCS).
+So read on for Moneyfacts.co.uk's guide to lending through a peer-to-peer website…

-However, with peer-to-peer lending there is a fundamental difference between where the risk lies…
+However, with peer-to-peer lending, there is a fundamental difference in where the risk lies.

 Savings account – their risk, less reward.